 Use it or lose it is the rule of thumb cited at this point… how concerned should we be that we are dumbing ourselves down by our growing reliance on intelligent machines?

 However, the difference here is that while something like, say, a tractor replaces human labor, it doesn’t replace human comprehension: the human brain still plays a central role in plowing fields.
-AI is different because it does replace human comprehension: we cede not just labor but intellectual authority and expertise to the machine.

 This, for Dennett, is what's dangerous.
 What happens when the machines break?
 Will there be enough clued-up human experts to step in?
 If a coronal mass ejection from the sun were to wipe out global electronics, for example, are we confident civilization could survive?